Esri/featureservice2trigger/README.md

 `buffer` | If you are importing point features, buffer them by this amount to create the trigger area.
 Defaults to 250 meters.
 `useFeatureIds` | Use the ids of the features as the id of the trigger.
 `callbackUrl` | When the triggers condition is satisfied a POST request will be sent to this URL `notificationTemplate` |  A Mustache template for the push notification.
 Feature attributes will be passed into the template context.
 So a feature with attributes like `{NAME: Mt.
-Tabor Park}` and a template like `"Welcome to {{NAME"}}` will turn into `Welcome to Mt.
+Tabor Park}` and a template like `"Welcome to {{NAME}}` will turn into `Welcome to Mt.
 Tabor Park`.
 `trackingProfile` | Changes the devices tracking profile to this when the trigger is fired.
 Should be `off`, `adaptive`, `fine`, or `rough`
 `direction` | The direction the device shold be traveling to fire the trigger.
 Either `enter` or `leave` `authenticate` | If the feature service you are trying to use requires authentication you must pass this flag to enable authentication.
 Defaults to `false`